Venezuela opposition appoints three exiled lawmakers to leadership

 By Vivian Sequera and Mayela Armas

-CARACAS, Jan 5 (Reuters) - Venezuela's opposition national assembly on Thursday appointed three exiled lawmakers to direct it and create a commission to control foreign assets, including oil refiner Citgo PDVSAC.UL.
+CARACAS, Jan 5 (Reuters) - Venezuela's opposition national assembly on Thursday appointed three exiled lawmakers to direct it and create a commission to control foreign assets, including oil refiner Citgo Petroleum.

 Legislators who backed ending the interim government say their control of foreign assets is not at risk - despite warnings from Guaido and others - and the dissolution was necessary for unity ahead of presidential elections tentatively scheduled for 2024.